The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-Figure \ref{fig:mdf_ecc_zmax} shows the MDFs for the different cells across the $Z_{\mathrm{max}}$--eccentricity plane.
-The orange histogram represents the full Bulge sample while individual RVS (black) and RPM (green) are also shown.
-Our analysis will be based on the full sample, but here it is important to note the contribution from the RVS sample especially to the cells sparsely populated by the RPM (i.e. cells A, B, C, D and E).
-The authors in \citetalias{Queiroz2021}, find hints of a non-negligible contribution from a spheroid--like component exhibiting a distinct shape in the \alphafe\,vs \feh\,plane, however refrain from any strong conclusions due to low statistics in these cells -- with the RVS sample we have significantly increased the statistics for these cells.
+Figure \ref{fig:mdf_ecc_zmax} shows the MDFs for the different cells across the $\mathrm{Z_{max}}$--eccentricity plane.
+The orange histogram represents the full bulge sample, while individual RVS and RPM are shown in black and green, respectively.
+Our analysis is based on the full sample, but here it is important to note the contribution from the RVS sample, particularly from the cells sparsely populated by the RPM (i.e. cells A, B, C, D, and E).
+The authors in \citetalias{Queiroz2021} find hints of a non-negligible contribution from a spheroid-like component exhibiting a distinct shape in the \alphafe\,vs \feh\,plane; however, they refrain from any strong conclusions due to low statistics in these cells.
+With the RVS sample, we significantly increased the statistics for these cells.